 InfoSec and Data Privacy Training Materials by The National Institute of Health

-The National Institute of Health have prepare 60 and 90-minute training courses in relation to Data Privacy and Information security.
+The National Institute of Health has prepared 60 and 90-minute training courses in relation to Data Privacy and Information security.

 Even though that the Institute is US-based the training materials can be found relevant for many EU-based companies especially if their business area is healthcare-related.